-That, of course, includes your phone number, email, and business address, but in the age of the social networks, including your handles and profile names as well.
+That includes your phone number, email, and business address, but in the age of social networks, including your handles and profile names.

-The main ones you should be concerned with are of course phone and email, so make sure these particularly stand out.
+The main ones you should be concerned with are phone and email, so make sure these particularly stand out.

 4. Keep It Simple

-The last thing you want your business card to do is to confuse its reader.
+The last thing you want your business card to do is confuse its reader.